1jour1vin

 Terroirs

-the highest terrace in the Tarn region, at an altitude of approximately 200 m.
-The soils are alluvial deposits composed mainly of pebbles, gravel, and silt.
+the highest terrace in the Tarn, at an altitude of about 200 meters.
+The soil consists of alluvial deposits made up mainly of pebbles, gravel, and silt

 Viticulture